CareenNaitore/Udacity-class/README.md

 they are designed as
 `<p background-colour:red;>`

+## 3.python (introduction)
+In this course, we were introduced to python in an adventure way we employed the various packages in python to learn python.
+Python is an interactive mode on the terminal. we used the python3 in this study and we were able to determine the different data sets: strings, lists dictionary and sets.
+Also we learnt to manipulate this various dataset through spliting and also through ranges.
+We got to ldo a project on python the adventure game is a text game that employed:
+1. packages in python
+2. concept taught in this class
+3. The ability to engage with the games.

+Example of a python code used in the study

+`#Import the turtle module.`

+`import turtle`

+`#Create a new turtle named amy.`

+`amy = turtle.Turtle()`

+`Set amy's color.`

+`amy.color("yellow")`

+`#Have amy draw a square`

+`amy.forward(100)`

+`amy.right(90)`

+`amy.forward(100)`

+`amy.right(90)`

+`amy.forward(100)`

+`amy.right(90)`

+`amy.forward(100)`

 Folders involved in the projects:
 1. HTML: contains html files
 2. css: contains css files
 3. Assignment:animal-trading-cards-masters
+4.python